General Group Information:

-- (Bayonets, Army knives will be kept sheathed)
+(Bayonets, Army knives will be kept sheathed)

-- Fires & Cookers
+Fires & Cookers

 During public display, unless part of a static display area, where risk assessment has been carried out and appropriate safety features such as barriers and safe distances for public viewing, with appropriate supervision, until these are in place to the satisfaction of the Safety Officer, the above items will not be handled by the public and will be kept safe from tampering.

 Members will behave and act when on public display in presentable uniforms, language and bearing to the service and period portrayed.
 The Accuracy Officer will be happy to help out with all historical data.
 Members falling short of this will be reminded of standards in training events but will be removed from public events, or asked to leave the display area in the interests of 'The Garrison' aims and standards.

-- Members will have to accept all other rules and regulations, relating to the re-enactment activities, including;
+Members will have to accept all other rules and regulations, relating to the re-enactment activities, including;

 Re-enactment can be dangerous, if you see a risk of injury to anybody, remember the key word;

-- When resolved, "GO ON" will allow activities to be continued.
+When resolved, ''GO ON'' will allow activities to be continued.

 "We are pleased to aim and aim to please."